section-engineering-education/engineering-education/new_contributors/CONTRIBUTING.md

 ## Contribution Guidelines
 Welcome to Section’s Engineering Education program.
-This program is dedicated to providing a community that provides students/contributors a friendly and inviting place to contribute to real-world projects to help students better build up their professional portfolios and profiles (upon entering the DEV career space).
-We would like to allow our EngEd community the opportunity to increase and build upon the skills they have by allowing them to help build the features/enhancements the community members want to see in the EngEd program.
+This program is dedicated to providing a community that provides students/contributors a friendly and inviting place to contribute to, build up their skills, while growing their professional portfolios/profiles (upon entering the DEV career space).

--generated pool of educational content that is useful for engineers of every level.
+- Students can contribute to the EngEd community generated pool of educational content that is useful for engineers of every level.

 To begin, we’d recommend reviewing our most recently published content [here](www.section.io/engineering-education/) to get a sense of:

 - Article structures
+- Quality of articles we are looking for
 - Type of content that has been contributed (to help avoid topic overlap)
 - Topics you can begin working on
-- Quality of articles we are looking for

 Articles do not need to be Section-specific or strongly Section-related.
 This is not necessarily about Section or Edge Compute directly, but rather an effort to provide educational value to software developers within the diverse ecosystem of web technologies.

-We are looking to create a pool of content will be unique from what is already readily available through the official docs.
+We are looking to create a pool of content that is unique from what is already readily available through the official docs.
 We need to be sure that the content is providing unique value that addresses a specific use case or challenge that developers face.

 **Articles should be a minimum of 750 words.**